 It's packed with fatty acids and has a soft, hydrating texture.
 In DIY soap, moisturizer, and scrub, you'll adore how it feels.
 In the cold process, it can be utilized up to 20%.

-DIY Homemade Superfatting Soap
+Homemade Superfatting For Soap Making

 The entire soap-making process is the same; simply add a little more natural oil and less lye to make your soap superfatting for additional moisturization.
 Let's look at the recipe, which is basic and straightforward to prepare.